corda/corda-docs-portal/content/en/interop-raw/interop-api/facades/implementing.md

 ### CorDapp Service and Implementation

-In the Callee CorDapp, the Façade is implemented as a Java or Kotlin class that contains the full business logic for processing the Facade methods and it's also a responder flow.
+In the Callee CorDapp, the Façade is implemented as a Java or Kotlin class that contains the full business logic for processing the Façade methods and it's also a responder flow.

 ### Dispatching Requests